Is this you?

 - Effective requirement gathering without endless iterations

 - What is the problem of your users?
-Find out in a live interview with Steffi, GoBike's Head of Marketing and Sales.
+Find out in a live interview with Paul, Gobike's Head of Marketing and Sales.

-- Use the Data Question Map & interview cards to pin down her exact data questions.
+- Use the Data Question Map & interview cards to pin down his exact data questions.

 - How to apply the fundamental principles to discover & define data answers.